Anubhavjain1201/Todo-API/README.md

 A Simple Todo API that lets you manage your daily Todo tasks.<br>

 <h3>Tech Stack</h3>
-It is written in .NET 8 and utilizes AWS DynamoDB<br>
+It is written in .NET 8 and utilizes AWS DynamoDB for data persistence.<br>

 <h3>APIs</h3>
   <ol>